mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 exist, succeeds, provided `auto_create_tables` is `true`, as the table will in that case be created.

-When _mongodbprotocol_ creates a table, it uses a statement like
+When _nosqlprotocol_ creates a table, it uses a statement like
 ```
 CREATE TABLE name (id VARCHAR(35) AS (JSON_COMPACT(JSON_EXTRACT(doc, "$._id"))) UNIQUE KEY,
                    doc JSON,